 Grasshoppers flourish under warm, dry weather, and during this extended drought, expansive growth in grasshopper populations has recently reached plague status.
 Each year that is dominated by these favorable conditions, the greater the odds for reproductive success for grasshoppers.
 In 2021, a grasshopper outbreak across Montana rangelands was bad enough that the United States Department of Agriculture (USDA) initiated pesticide spraying to kill nymphal hoppers before they developed into adults that consume all available grasses and crops.
 Suppression via pesticide application is a common management tactic to curb their spread.

 The USDA publishes grasshopper hazard maps each year, highlighting grasshopper density estimates across the entire western United States.
-Unfortunately, data is sporadic in spots but you can clearly see the outlook was looking "hopper-y" across Montana and Eastern Oregon for the 2021-2022 seasons.
+Unfortunately, data is sporadic in spots but you can clearly see the outlook was looking "hopper-y" across Montana for the 2021-2022 seasons.

 Many scientists and farmers are focusing on ways to address this problem, but there are also concerns about pesticide use as a management response.
 Unaddressed, agricultural damage from waves of hoppers could impact national crop and beef prices.
 In fact, hoppers compete with cattle for young, tender plants before turning their attentions toward mature plants or even seeds on grain crops.
 But the widespread use of pesticides could pose risks to other insects, including critically important pollinators such as bees, butterflies, and moths.
 Plus, application of pesticides on stream-adjacent rangeland could threaten aquatic ecosystems and the macroinvertebrates they support.
 If any spraying efforts aimed at juvenile grasshoppers prove less effective, more toxic pesticides may be applied to counteract the larger, more resilient hoppers.